cybersec101/resources/EN_Setting_Security_and_Privacy_Trainer-Resource.md

 - Electronics	and	office	supplies	retailers often have a large	choice	of	security	software.

 	- There	is	no	good	way 	of 	recommending	which	product	to	buy,	but	there	is	a	list	of	what	not to	buy.
-Many	applications	claim	to	be	anti-virus	software	but	are	actually	scams	or	viruses themselves.
+Many	applications	claim	to	be	anti-virus	software	but	are	actually	scams	or	viruses [Note 7](#note-7) themselves.

-[comment]: # (there was a footnote after the word themselves. link not working = http://www.asafercomputer.co.uk/?q=Library)

 	- When	buying	security	software,	you	are	buying	a	service	as	much	as	you	are	buying a	product.

 		- Threats	and	malware	on	the	Internet	change	constantly.
 Your	security	software